pdjr-signalk-plugins/range-monitor/readme/usage.md

 Each rule includes the following fields.

 __Monitored path__
-The Signal K Node server path which should be monitored.
+A required text value which specifies the Signal K Node server path which should be monitored.
-An entry is required and there is no default value.
+There is no default value.

 Enter here the full Signal K path for the value which you would like to monitor, for example, `tanks.wasteWater.0.currentValue`.

 __Notification message__
-The text of the message which will be issued as part of any notification.
+An optional text message which will be assigned to the message property of any issued notification.
-Default is a simple message.
+The default value is a simple message.

 Enter here the text of the message you would like to be issued when the monitored path value crosses one of the defined thresholds.
+If the option is left blank then the plugin will insert an automatically generated identifying text when it issues a notification.

-If any of the following tokens are used they will be interpolated when the notification message is composed:
+Any of the following tokens may be used in the supplied message text and will be interpolated with the described value when the notification message is composed.

-_${path}_ is the value of the _Monitored path_ field.
+_${path}_ will be replaced by the value of the _Monitored path_ option.

 _${test}_ will be replaced by one of "above", "below" or "between" dependant upon the threshold being crossed and the direction of crossing.

-_${threshold}_ will be replaced with the value of the threshold or, in the case of the path value being between thresholds with the string "_n_ and _m_" where _n_ is the low threshold and _m_ is the high threshold.
+_${threshold}_ will be replaced with the value of the threshold triggering the rule or, in the case of the path value being between thresholds with the string "_n_ and _m_" where _n_ is the low threshold and _m_ is the high threshold.

-_${value}_ is the instantaneous value of the monitored path that triggered the rule.
+_${value}_ will be replaced with the instantaneous value of the monitored path that triggered the rule.

 _${vessel}_ will be replaced with Signal K's idea of the vessel name.

-For examle `${vessel}: ${path} is ${test} ${threshold} (currently ${value})`
+An example message text might be "${vessel}: ${path} is ${test} ${threshold} (currently ${value})".

 __Low threshold__
-If supplied, a numerical value which sets a lower threshold.
+An optional numerical value which sets the lower threshold against which the monitored path value will be compared.
+The default value is a blank entry which disables monitoring of the low-threshold.

-If the path value falls below this value then a notification of the type specified by the associated options will be issued.
+If a value is supplied and the path value falls below this threshold then a notification of the type specified by the associated options will be issued.
-Depending upon option settings, a notification may also be issued when the path value returns above the threshold.
+If the 'two-way' option is set, then a notification will again be issued when the monitored value returns above this threshold.

 __Alarm state__
-When a notification is issued, the notification _state_ property will be set to the chosen level.
+A required value which will be assigned to the notification _state_ property which is used to signal the severity of the notification.
-Default is to set the notification state to "alert".
+Default is to set the alarm state to "alert".

+Choose a value appropriate to the notification event.
+Remember that notifications in Signal K may be processed by downstream handlers and the chosen state could have significance elsewhere: an example is the __signalk-switchbank__ plugin which treats "normal" and non-"normal" alarm states as binary switch signals.

 __Suggested method__
-When a notification is issued, the notification _method_ property will be set to any selected value.
+An optional value which will be assigned to the notification _method_ property which is used to suggest to downstream notification handlers a preference for how a displayed alert might be handled.
-Default is to not suggest a notification method.
+Default is to express no preference.

+Choose a value which you think appropriate, or none at all.

 __Options__

-The _two-way_ option causes a notification with state "normal" to be issued when the path value returns above the specified threshold.
+_==> two-way_ causes a notification to be issued when the monitored path value returns above the specified threshold.

-A __High threshold__ can be defined in a similar way.
+A notification issued in this way always has its _state_ property set to "normal".

+The cluster of options associate with defining a high threshold have similar semantics to those described above: the __High threshold__ option itself, naturally, defines an upper threshold against which the monitored path value will be tested for a low->high transition.